|

 Gelmir hesitated.
 "I cannot be sure, your Majesty."

-that she had not recognised at the time.
+smell, which she had not recognised at the time.

 Haldir described disturbing the elf as he attacked Eowyn.
 "He